Time Out says

 Serving pimped-up sandwiches in a retro deli in Richmond will make you very popular with locals

 When the 18th-century English aristocrat John Montagu, aka the 4th Earl of Sandwich, started the trend of eating meat tucked between bread, he could never have envisioned how far the humble sandwich would come.
 Now we have Hector’s Deli, a café in Richmond dedicated to sandwiches – classic combinations made with high-quality ingredients and decked out with extra flourishes.
-The menu offers six options (three available from 7.30am and three from 11am) and that’s about it.
+The menu offers five options (and if you're lucky, a few specials) and that’s about it.
 No eggs.
 No fancy plating.
 No cutlery.
 But considering co-owners Jason Barratt and Dom Wilton have worked at Melbourne institutions like Stokehouse and Attica, you should buckle up for a sandwich shop with some serious cachet.

 The café is housed in a former milk bar on a quiet suburban street, away from the hustle and bustle of Richmond’s main strips but even so the tiny space still hums with throngs of locals.
 Barratt and Wilton are behind the white-tiled kitchen-cum-register dishing one sarnie after another, while warmly greeting customers, many by name.
 Couples with dogs wait for barista Zac Kelly’s creamy, strong flat whites made from Axil Roasters coffee beans and hungry kids are placated with flaky croissants from Rustica, also their bread supplier.
 It’s like the Cheers of sandwich shops.